Niccolo' Anceschi, Ph.D.

 I am a Postdoctoral Associate in Statistics at Duke University in Durham, NC (USA).

-My research focuses on the development of scalable Bayesian and Machine Learning methods for interpretable latent structure discovery in high-dimensional, complex, and multimodal data, with an emphasis on uncertainty quantification and efficient computation.
+My research focuses on the development of scalable Bayesian methods for interpretable latent structure discovery in high-dimensional, multimodal,

 Publications